rolies106/yii-resque/README.md

 ### Create job and Workers

-You can put this line where ever you want to register the queue
+You can put this line where ever you want to add jobs to queue

 ```php
     Yii::app()->resque->createJob('queue_name', 'Worker_ClassWorker', $args = array());